hazel246/Luhn-Algorithm-Card-Validator/README.md

 # Card Verification Using Luhn Algorithm

+## Overview
+This program was created as part of the FreeCodeCamp curriculum to practice Python programming and problem-solving.

 This repository contains a Python program to validate credit card numbers using the Luhn algorithm.

 ## Description